-4.1 The toxicity or carcinogenicity of each reagent used in this method has not been precisely defined; however, each chemical compound should be treated as a potential health hazard.
+- 4.1 The toxicity or carcinogenicity of each reagent used in this method has not been precisely defined; however, each chemical compound should be treated as a potential health hazard.
 From this viewpoint, exposure to these chemicals must be reduced to the lowest possible level by whatever means available.
 The laboratory is responsible for maintaining a current awareness file of OSHA regulations regarding the safe handling of the chemicals specified in this method.
 A reference file of material data handling sheets should also be made available to all personnel involved in the chemical analysis.
-Additional references to laboratory safety are available and have been identified 6-8 for the information of the analyst.
+Additional references to laboratory safety are available and have been identified 10-12 for the information of the analyst. - 4.2 These nitrosamines are known carcinogens13-17, therefore, utmost care must be exercised in the handling of these materials.
+Nitrosamine reference standards and standard solutions should be handled and prepared in a ventilated glove box within a properly ventilated room.